-The County has solicited funding requests from cities and non-profits in the community and has now made a determination about the projects we'd like to fund with our 2022 allocation.
+Substantial Amendment #1: The County has solicited funding requests from cities and non-profits in the community and has now made a determination about the projects we'd like to support with our 2022 allocation.
 This amendment changes the projects that will be funded and the amount allocated to each project.